DudeThatsErin/App-Seeker/src/site/notes/Tools/About.md

 The purpose of this vault/website is to provide a way for anyone to look up the differences in apps.
 This takes a focus on the *individual* who does not collaborate but *possibly* has a family that they share tasks, notes, or passwords with.

 There is little, to no, focus on teams in these apps at this point in time.

+# Credits
+- [Obsidian](https://obsidian.md) - Software I use to write and publish everything.
+- [GitHub](https://github.com/DudeThatsErin/App-Seeker) - Platform where I back up the files as well what I use to publish them to this website.
+- [Digital Garden Obsidian Plugin](https://github.com/oleeskild/Obsidian-Digital-Garden) - The plugin I use within Obsidian to publish these files to the web.
+Docs are available at [dg-docs.ole.dev](https://dg-docs.ole.dev/).
+- [Netifly](https://netifly.com) - The service I use to convert the files to a website you can view and interact with.